 There are three main types of CBD on the market:

-- Full spectrum – contains the full range of compounds found in the hemp plant, including trace amounts of THC
+- Full spectrum – contains the full range of cannabinoids found in the hemp plant, including THC